 Our operations are managed by NuStar GP, LLC, the general partner of Riverwalk Logistics, L.P., our general partner.
-NuStar GP, LLC is a wholly owned subsidiary of NuStar GP Holdings, LLC, a publicly traded limited liability company (NYSE: NSH).
+NuStar GP, LLC is a wholly owned subsidiary of NuStar GP Holdings, LLC, a wholly owned subsidiary of NuStar Energy.
 We divide our operations into the following three reportable business segments: pipeline, storage and fuels marketing.
-As of December 31, 2016, our assets included approximately 8,700 miles of pipeline and 79 terminal and storage facilities that provide approximately 95 million barrels of storage capacity.
+As of March 31, 2019, our assets included more than 9,800 miles of pipeline and 75 terminal and storage facilities that store and distribute crude oil, refined products and specialty liquids.
+Our combined system has more than 88 million barrels of storage capacity.